02 Jul Brewers Association Independent Craft Seal and Why it Matters

 According to the Brewers Association, “small and independent craft brewers represent 99% of the over 5,300 breweries in the United States, yet they make just 12% of the beer sold in the country”.
 As the intelligent consumer we know you to be, we genuinely hope you’ll utilize the seal as a tool to separate Big Beer from beloved, craft beer (besides the obvious indicator of taste).

-The most laughable comes at the very end of the video when Elysian Co-Founder David Buhler says, “To be independent means you don’t put the logo on because you’re Indi.
+Goliath isn’t going out like a punk, though.
+Elysian Co-Founder David Buhler laughed back at the idea, “To be independent means you don’t put the logo on because you’re Indi.
 So to be truly punk, you don’t use the logo.
 You do your own thing.
 You follow your own rules.”
-He laughs while he’s saying it, almost as if to say he knows he’s full of it.
-The Brewer’s Association independent craft seal isn’t about garage punk bands, and to make that comparison is Big Beer propaganda at its finest.

 Where do you land in the battle of the beers?
 Will you keep an eye out for the Brewers Association’s seal of craft approval?

-And to all our brewer friends in town, are you joining the (currently) 904 breweries including BAKFISH?
+And to all our industry friends in town, are you joining the (currently) 904 breweries including BAKFISH?
 Let us know in the comments.
-(Craft) beers to you, Houston! 🍻
+Beers to you, Houston! 🍻